root-project/root/README/ReleaseNotes/v608/index.md

   * GeneticMinimizer.h
   * ...

+Other improvements, which may cause compilation errors in third party code:
+  * If you get std::type_info from Rtypeinfo.h, type_info should be spelled
+    std::type_info.

 ### Containers
 A pseudo-container (generator) was created, ROOT::TSeq<T>.
 This template is inspired by the xrange built-in function of Python.
 See the example